roberthmoller/EURECOM-VolatilityVisualizer/README.md

 This work is still in progress to enable the full range of Volatility functionality.
 We're developing this project based on Volatility 2.

-Report.pdf is for further explanation about the project and its components

 ## Installation steps:
 1- Clone the repository: